 Justification by Faith Evidenced in Old Testament

-1What then shall we say that Abraham, our forefather according to the flesh, has found?
-2For if Abraham was justified by works, he has something to boast about, but not before God.
+1What then shall we say that Abraham, our forefather humanly speaking, has found?
+[Has he obtained a favored standing?]
+2For if Abraham was justified [that is, acquitted from the guilt of his sins] by works [those things he did that were good], he has something to boast about, but not before God.
 3For what does the Scripture say?
-“Abraham believed God, and it was credited to him as righteousness.”
-4Now to the one who works, his wage is not credited as a favor, but as what is due.
-5But to the one who does not work, but believes in Him who justifies the ungodly, his faith is credited as righteousness, 6just as David also speaks of the blessing on the man to whom God credits righteousness apart from works:
+“Abraham believed in (trusted, relied on) God, and it was credited to his account as righteousness (right living, right standing with God).”
+4Now to a laborer, his wages are not credited as a favor or a gift, but as an obligation [something owed to him].
+5But to the one who does not work [that is, the one who does not try to earn his salvation by doing good], but believes and completely trusts in Him who justifies the ungodly, his faith is credited to him as righteousness (right standing with God).
+6And in this same way David speaks of the blessing on the one to whom God credits righteousness apart from works:

-7“Blessed are those whose lawless deeds have been forgiven,
+7“Blessed and happy and favored are those whose lawless acts have been forgiven,

-8Blessed is the man whose sin the Lord will not take into account.”
+8Blessed and happy and favored is the man whose sin the Lord will not take into account nor charge against him.”

-9Is this blessing then on the circumcised, or on the uncircumcised also?
+9Is this blessing only for the circumcised, or also for the uncircumcised?
 For we say, “Faith was credited to Abraham as righteousness.”
-10How then was it credited?
-While he was circumcised, or uncircumcised?
-Not while circumcised, but while uncircumcised; 11and he received the sign of circumcision, a seal of the righteousness of the faith which he had while uncircumcised, so that he might be the father of all who believe without being circumcised, that righteousness might be credited to them, 12and the father of circumcision to those who not only are of the circumcision, but who also follow in the steps of the faith of our father Abraham which he had while uncircumcised.
+10How then was it credited [to him]?
+Was it after he had been circumcised, or before?
+Not after, but while [he was] uncircumcised.
+11He received the sign of circumcision, a seal or confirmation of the righteousness which he had by faith while [he was still] uncircumcised—this was so that he would be the [spiritual] father of all who believe without being circumcised—so that righteousness would be credited to them, 12and [that he would be] the [spiritual] father of those circumcised who are not only circumcised, but who also walk in the steps of the faith of our father Abraham which he had before he was circumcised.

-13For the promise to Abraham or to his descendants that he would be heir of the world was not through the Law, but through the righteousness of faith.
-14For if those who are of the Law are heirs, faith is made void and the promise is nullified; 15for the Law brings about wrath, but where there is no law, there also is no violation.
+13For the promise to Abraham or to his descendants that he would be heir of the world was not through [observing the requirements of] the Law, but through the righteousness of faith.
+14If those who are [followers] of the Law are [the true] heirs [of Abraham], then faith [leading to salvation] is of no effect and void, and the promise [of God] is nullified.
+15For the Law results in [God’s] wrath [against sin], but where there is no law, there is no violation [of it either].